 Qatar, a desert state in the Middle East, is aiming to grow up to 70% of its own vegetables by 2023 thanks to the launch of a new farming system that needs no soil and which recycles water.

 In the Turkish village of Kuskoy (bird village) they use a whistling language to communicate across long distances in the mountainous area where they live.
-There are worries that modern technologies like mobile phones will lead to the extinction of this language.
+There are worries that modern technologies like mobile phones will mean this language is lost as it is no longer needed.

 An activity to help you think and pray